mishaevtikhiev/evtikhiev.github.io/_pages/about.md

 <h2 style="margin-top: -5px;">Hobbies</h2>

-My main hobby outside the realm of software engineering concurs with my second education — philosophy.
+My main hobby outside the realm of software engineering is philosophy.
 While I love and study all philosophy in general, I care deeply about Eastern philosophy — mainly, Taoism, Buddhism, and [Ājīvika](https://en.wikipedia.org/wiki/%C4%80j%C4%ABvika).
 As far as specific studies go, I am most interested in ontology, natural philosophy, and the problem of free will.
 Sometimes together with philosophy, sometimes separate, I also really love the studies of religions and the history of religious thought.